kids activities for exhausted moms to be more present

 Pro tip: I often find that engaging for 5 minutes to get a game started gets their creative juices flowing and then they might not even want me to participate anymore.
 And honestly, sometimes that is a win in and of itself.

-Easy Kids Activities 4: Get Outside
+#4 Kids Activities for Exhausted Moms: Get Outside

 The possibilities are endless and the effort is minimal when it comes to bringing the kids outside, especially now that the weather is warmer.
 Plus, you’ll all get the added health benefits of the sunshine and fresh air.